COSC-499-W2023/year-long-project-team-3/docs/weekly logs/personal/seth_akins_personal_log.md

   that was stable to use for peer testing.
-- I also continued working on changing the video upload path to use the new form, but I am currently blocked from finishing this until the ability to submit to submission boxes from an invite is complete (as my PR removes the old ay of doing it from a video)
+- I also continued working on changing the video upload path to use the new form, but I am currently blocked from finishing this until the ability to submit to submission boxes from an invite is complete (as my PR removes the old way of doing it from a video)

 ### Tasks